localstack/localstack-blog.github.io/content/2024-04-01-ephemeral-environments-with-localstack-shipyard/index.md

 -   Creating snapshots for each named volume in your application setup.
 -   Monitoring your deployment while tracking build details & application history.

-LocalStack has been in active partnership with Shipyard and both companies are on a mission to streamline the Software Development Life Cycle (SDLC) and provide frictionless development experience.
+LocalStack has been in active partnership with Shipyard and both companies are on a mission to streamline the Software Development Life Cycle (SDLC) and provide frictionless developer experience.
 This partnership is in line with our shared vision of bolstering the DevOps methodologies while providing an improved testing process, quicker release cycles, and optimized cost utilization — all while adhering to the best security practices.

 {{< tweet 1670858503693402139 >}}

-LocalStack’s cloud emulation capabilities, allow you to create resources such as S3 buckets, DynamoDB tables, OpenSearch clusters, and more to replicate cloud environments.
+LocalStack’s cloud emulation capabilities allow you to create resources such as S3 buckets, DynamoDB tables, OpenSearch clusters, and more to replicate cloud environments.
 With significant enhancements to these services, you can now preview features in your cloud applications, and use additional features such as Cloud Pods to pre-seed your infrastructure state automatically.
-Upon creating a pull request, Shipyard automatically creates an ephemeral environment that allows you to test your application alongside infrastructure, making it easy to collaborate asynchronously within and across your team!
+Upon creating a pull request, Shipyard automatically creates an ephemeral environment that allows you to test your application in a state that is infrastructure-identical to production, making it easy to collaborate asynchronously within and across your team!

 ## How to use Shipyard with LocalStack?